 If you work past the age of 70 1/2, you can continue to contribute to a Roth IRA.
 That’s not the case with a traditional IRA.
 Unlike other IRAs, you can withdraw your Roth IRA savings at any time without penalty, although you have to pay a fee for withdrawing the earnings on your Roth IRA before age 59 1/2.
 Qualifying reasons that save you the fee include paying for family college expenses, paying for a first-time home purchase with up to $10,000, and paying for medical expenses that total more than 10 percent of your annual income.

 Another plus for Roth IRAs is that you don’t have to tap them at all if you don’t need the money.
 That’s not the case with traditional and other forms of IRAs or 401(k)s.
 The IRS requires withdrawals to start from these accounts by the time you reach the age of 70 1/2.
 You pay taxes on the withdrawals at your normal tax rate, which is usually lower in retirement.

 If you want to take withdrawals from your Roth IRA, you can start doing so at age 59 1/2, as long as you’ve had the account open for at least five years.
 Those distributions won’t cost you a dime in taxes, including the earnings in the account consisting of distributions and capital gains.
-There is one exception to prompt tax savings on your Roth IRA, and it occurs if you qualify for and use the Retirement Saver’s Credit.
+There's no Roth IRA tax deduction, but you are potentially saving tax money by receiving these distributions, including earnings, tax free.

-For 2017, single filers with an AGI of up to $18,500 and married people filing jointly with an AGI of $37,000 or less are eligible for this credit on up to half of their retirement contributions for the year.
+For 2017, single filers with an AGI of up to $18,500 and married people filing jointly with an AGI of $37,000 or less are eligible for the savers' credit on up to half of their retirement contributions for the year.
 Those with slightly higher AGIs may prove eligible for 10 or 20 percent of their retirement savings contribution

 - Comstock Images/Comstock/Getty Images